Magnitus-/Monglock/README.md

 'params' is an object with the following properties:

 - locktimeout: How long (in milliseconds) a lock will be held before getting automatically released.
 Ideally, this value should be high enough to give operations plenty of time to complete and release the lock, but not so high that the database will require manual intervention if a process fails while holding the lock and fails to release it.
 Defaults to 10000 (10 seconds).
-- collection: Name of the collection containing documents to acquire a lock on.
-Defaults to 'lock'.
+- collection: A mongodb collection instance containing documents to acquire a lock on.
 - timeout: How long single database read/write operations from the library should wait before declaring failure.
 Defaults to 10000 (10 seconds).
 - w: Replication parameter for write operations (1 to return after the master acknowledged the write, 'majority' to return after a majority of servers in the replica set acknowledges the write).
 Defaults to 'majority'.
-- db: Handle (created by the MongoDB drive) to the database
+- boom: An imported instance of the boom library to return boom wrapped errors.
+If omitted, regular errors will be returned instead.

 #### acquire